ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 linear  Linear(in_features=4, out_features=5, bias=True)
 ```

-We can see here every operations listed in computation order, from getting the forward function parameter to returning the output.
+We can see here every operation listed in computation order, from getting the forward function parameter to returning the output.
 One more useful thing that `graph_report(gm)` does is to print the list of torch modules used in the graph, as in the node list we only have the torch module names and not the actual torch module types.

 The generated code from this FX Graph is the following: